 Don’t neglect your preparation for the fit interview

 While the format of the fit interview is likely to feel more familiar than that of the case interview, it’s still vital to prepare thoroughly for it.
-Our Interview Prep Course includes video lectures and sample interviews covering both the regular fit interview and McKinsey’s Personal Experience Interview (PEI).
+The Fit Interview Prep Course in our Consulting Interview Prep Toolkit, includes video classes and sample interviews focused on the fit interview.

 If a career in management consulting sounds like it might be for you, you can learn more about what it takes to land an offer from McKinsey, BCG or Bain in our article on how to join a top consulting firm.
 If you’re preparing to apply to a top consulting firm, the resume and cover letter templates and specialized advice in our Free Resume Course will help you get your application in great shape.